 We are quite fussy about bananas in our house.
 We don’t like them under-ripe, but we really, really don’t like them over-ripe.
 This leaves a window of about two and a half hours for optimal banana enjoyment.
-And as we are a small family, this leaves us with quite a few past their best bananas.
-As regular readers will know, I can’t bear to waste food so it’s a good thing I have lots of great recipes to use up overripe bananas on hand.
+(Okay, maybe that’s an exaggeration, but it’s not that far off.)
+It’s a good thing I have lots of great recipes to use up overripe bananas on hand.
+These are just a few of my favourites.

 Banana Gingerbread Loaf Cake with Ginger Glaze